dplusplus1024/bitcorn-hole/INSTRUCTIONS.md

 - The player who traveled the farthest distance to attend.

 ## Gameplay
-Players alternate throws, with one bean bag per turn, aiming for the hole on the board opposite them.
+- Players alternate throws, with one bean bag per turn, aiming for the hole on the board opposite them.
+- The bean bag must be removed from the hole immediately after each point is scored to continue gameplay.

 ## Scoring
-Landing a beanbag in the hole earns 1 point; landing on the board earns no points.
+Landing a bean bag in the hole earns 1 point; landing on the board earns no points.

 ## Winning the Game
 - The game ends once both players have collectively reached a predetermined total score (e.g., 7 points).